afombravo/2FAST2Q/README.md

 On Linux:

-Using the terminal, navigate into the folder where Crispy is located and type the following commands:
+Using the terminal, navigate into the folder where Crispery is located and type the following commands:

- i.	chmod +x ./Crispy
+ i.	chmod +x ./Crispery

- ii.	./Crispy -h
+ ii.	./Crispery -h

 A completion message will be given at the end